Santa Maria della Salute, Venice

 Description of Santa Maria Della Salute

 Longhena came up with a highly innovative and bold idea: to build an enormous rotunda.
 The whole church was just a rounded hall with a dome on top and smaller extensions in all directions.

 The structure was built on one million wooden piles.
 Salute was constructed from Istrian stone – a dense, marble-like limestone as well as brick, which is covered with marble dust (marmorino).

 The church is octagonal, with eight facades.
 The most impressive facade, naturally, is facing the Grand Canal.
-On the opposite side from it is the shrine with another, smaller dome and two bell-towers.
-16 massive buttresses support the dome – each of buttresses is adorned with expressive orecchioni – “big ear”.
+On the opposite side of it is the shrine with another, smaller dome and two bell-towers.
+16 massive buttresses support the dome – each of the buttresses is adorned with expressive orecchioni – “big ear”.

-The facade is decorated with many sculptures of saints and the Virgin Mary – also on the top of the tallest dome is a statue of Virgin.
+The facade is decorated with many sculptures of saints and the Virgin Mary – also on the top of the tallest dome is a statue of the Virgin.

-Santa Maria Della Salute church is one of the best examples of Baroque style and has inspired the construction of numerous similar churches in Europe and elsewhere from the marvelous San Simeon Piccolo at the other end of Grand Canal to the giant Rotunda of Xewkija in Malta.
+Santa Maria Della Salute church is one of the best examples of Baroque style and has inspired the construction of numerous similar churches in Europe and elsewhere from the marvelous San Simeon Piccolo at the other end of the Grand Canal to the giant Rotunda of Xewkija in Malta.

 Salute consists of the central hall, entrance part, ambulatory in the far end, and six chapels.

 The interior is somewhat more restricted but Salute contains many outstanding art values.
-Many works of art are referencing to the Black Death.
+Many works of art are referencing the Black Death.
 Some of the most outstanding works were moved here from other Venetian churches.

 Art of Titian

 Salute is deservedly proud of a very rich collection of one of the greatest painters of all time: Titian.
 These works were created one century before Salute, for other structures.